MicrosoftDocs/security/compass/protect-against-ransomware.md

 This phase is designed to [minimize the monetary incentive from ransomware attackers](protect-against-ransomware-phase1.md) by making it:

 - Much harder to access and disrupt systems or encrypt or damage key organization data.
-- Easier for your organization to recover from an attack without paying the attackers.
+- Easier for your organization to recover from an attack without paying the ransom.

 >[!Note]
->While restoring many or all enterprise systems is a difficult endeavor, the alternative of paying an attacker for a recovery key and then using tools written by attackers to recover systems and data is a much worse option.
+>While restoring many or all enterprise systems is a difficult endeavor, the alternative of paying an attacker for a recovery key and then using tools written by the attackers to recover systems and data is a much worse option.
 >

 ### Phase 2.
 Limit the scope of damage